 [SIGNATURE PAGES FOLLOW]

-IN WITNESS WHEREOF, the parties have caused their duly aut first above written. horized representatives to execute this Agreement as of the date
+IN WITNESS WHEREOF, the parties have caused their duly authorized a written. representatives to execute this Agreement as of the date first above

 VISHAY DALE ELECTRONICS, INC.

 Ву:

 Name:

 Title:

 VISHAY PRECISION GROUP, INC.

 By:

 Name:

 Title:

-- 8 -

 - 8 -